-Merge is often compared to Excel VLOOKUP and one may wonder why bother with it if it gives the similar result.
-Well, the truth is the merge function is much more powerful and has better functionality than the good old VLOOKUP.
+Merge is often compared to Excel VLOOKUP; one may wonder why bother if it gives the similar result.
+Well, the truth is the merge function is much more powerful and has better functionality than VLOOKUP.

 First and foremost, Power Query can work directly with external data sources.
-This means when working large amounts of data, stored in databases, CSV and web queries, you can bypass Excel and jump straight into Power BI.
+This means when working large amounts of data, you can bypass Excel and jump straight into Power BI.
 This goes back to Excel’s inability to deal with a large number of rows.

 Lastly, the merge function can return multiple columns with one query.
 No more multiple VLOOKUPs when you need to bring in more columns.
 Again, saves you computing power.

-Experts say that when working with very large tables (in the 10 million range), it’s better to create relationships between tables, as merge can create some performance issues.
+Experts say that when working with very large tables (in the 10 million range), it’s better to create relationships between tables.
 Watch one of our previous videos on how to create relationships here.

-Another occasion when merge is preferred over a relationship is when there is a need to group values and do aggregation.
-For instance, when you’re looking to count a number of items sold and a total amount of revenues they generated, the merge function can do that on one of the tables and then show the name of a product on the other table.
+Another occasion when merge is better is when there is a need to group values and do aggregation.
+For instance, when you’re looking to count a number of items sold and a total amount of revenues they generated.
+The merge function can do that on one of the tables and then show the name of a product on the other table.
 In this case, it’s similar to the “Group By” operation.

 To sum up, the merge queries function joins two or more tables together and provides you with an extra tool to transform your data and make it more organized.